OsbornePro/BTPS-SecPack/README.md

     - Receive an alert for when a bind shell is opened and keep a record of all established connections to a device including the port and protocols used
 - __Sysmon__ [VIEW](https://github.com/tobor88/BTPS-SecPack/tree/master/Sysmon)
     - Enable Sysmon loggging in an environment using a default customized sysmon configuration file
-    - Use IPNetInfo to discover IP addresses that were connected that have been possibly identified as malicious
+    - Use WHOIS domain lookup to discover IP addresses that were connected too that have been possibly identified as malicious
 - __WEF Application__ [VIEW](https://github.com/tobor88/BTPS-SecPack/tree/master/WEF%20Application)
     - Configure Windows Event Forwarding to collect events that are clear indications of compromise
     - Receive alerts when the Centralized Windows Event Collector logs any indicators of compromise